Jonathan Evans (American football)

-Jonathan Blake Evans (born October 10, 1981) is an American minister and former professional football player who is an associate pastor at Oak Cliff Bible Fellowship in Dallas, Texas.
+Jonathan Blake Evans (born October 10, 1981) is a former professional football player and American minister who is the lead pastor at Oak Cliff Bible Fellowship in Dallas, Texas.

-He played for the Virginia Destroyers of the United Football League.
+Evans played for the Virginia Destroyers of the United Football League.
 He was signed by the Dallas Cowboys as an undrafted free agent in 2005.
 He played college football at Baylor.

 Evans has also been a member of the San Diego Chargers, Tennessee Titans, Buffalo Bills, Houston Texans and Washington Redskins.
 He is the son of noted Christian author, speaker, and pastor Dr. Tony Evans.

 He serves as chaplain for the Dallas Cowboys and as a motivational speaker, especially to youth.
+He is the son of Christian author, radio host and pastor Dr. Tony Evans.